Bounding Radon numbers via Betti numbers: Abstract

 \section{Abstract}

-We prove general topological Radon-type theorems for sets in $\mathbb R^d$, smooth real manifolds or finite dimensional simplicial complexes.
-Combined with a recent result of Holmsen and Lee, it gives fractional Helly theorem, and consequently an existence of weak $\varepsilon$-nets as well as a $(p,q)$-theorem.
+We prove general topological Radon-type theorems for sets in $\mathbb R^d$ or on a surface.
+Combined with a recent result of Holmsen and Lee, we also obtain fractional Helly theorem, and consequently the existence of weak $\varepsilon$-nets as well as a $(p,q)$-theorem for those sets.